hpreston/myhero_spark/README.md

 # Local Development with Vagrant

-THIS ISN'T WORKING YET.
-NEED TO FIGURE OUT HOW TO EASILY PASS IN SPARK EMAIL AND TOKEN

 I've included the configuration files needed to do local development with Vagrant in the repo.
 Vagrant will still use Docker for local development and is configured to spin up a CentOS7 host VM for running the container.

+Before running `vagrant up` you will need to finish the Vagrant file configuration by adding the Spark Account Email and Token to the environment variables used by the container.
+To do this:

+* Make a copy of Vagrantfile.sample to use
+  * `cp Vagrantfile.sample Vagrantfile`
+* Edit `Vagrantfile` and add your details where indicated
+  * `vim Vagrantfile`
+  * Change the value for `myherospark_bot_email` and `spark_token` in the `docker.env` hash

 To start local development run:
 * `vagrant up`
   - You may need to run this twice.
 The first time to start the docker host, and the second to start the container.
 * Now you can interact with the API or interface at localhost:15001 (configured in Vagrantfile and Vagrantfile.host)
-  - example:  from your local machine `curl -H "key: DevApp" http://localhost:15001/options`
+  - example:  from your local machine `curl -H "key: DevBot" http://localhost:15003/demoroom/members`
   - Environment Variables are configured in Vagrantfile for development

 Each of the services in the application (i.e. myhero_web, myhero_app, and myhero_data) include Vagrant support to allow working locally on all three simultaneously.